JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Prototyping.md

 ---
 draft: false
 ---
-Imagine we want to recreate this background used in some presentation
+Imagine we want to recreate this background used in a presentation:

 ![](./../../../Screenshot%202024-05-12%20at%2021.16.13.png)

-From the first sight, it looks like a few circles with a huge radius with dashed lines and three [Disk](frontend/Reference/Graphics/Disk.md) s.
-To program this manually would be cumbersome, however, we can create our own tools for this specific task in a few lines.
+At first glance, it looks like a few circles with a large radius, dashed lines, and three [Disk](frontend/Reference/Graphics/Disk.md) elements.
+Programming this manually would be cumbersome.
+However, we can create our own tools for this specific task in just a few lines.

-### Placing objects
+### Placing Objects
-Here we use [Navigation gizmo](frontend/Command%20palette.md#Navigation%20gizmo) to assist us in placing straight lines and disks
+We use the [Navigation gizmo](frontend/Command%20palette.md#Navigation%20gizmo) to assist in placing straight lines and disks.

 ```mathematica @
 Graphics[{